 Location: 845 Avison Way, Vancouver, BC V6G 3E2

 The Vancouver aquarium was founded in 1951 and is Canada’s largest aquarium.
 It houses thousands of different aquatic animals, and you should set aside at least 3 hours or more if you plan to see all the amazing animals here.

 We paid for 3 hours of parking and still had to scramble to get to our vehicle because the 3 hours ran out really quickly.

 Don’t miss out on the 4-D movies – the kids loved the Reef Reborn 4-D experience.

 The Vancouver Aquarium is open from 9:30 a.m. to 6 p.m. in summer, and the rates at the time of our visit were for adults ($38), youth ($30), children (age 4 to 12: $21) and children age 4 and under (free).
 It was worth every penny!

 Grouse Mountain Skyride

 Location: 6400 Nancy Greene Way, North Vancouver, BC V7R 4K9

-This is one of the most visited attractions in Vancouver with over 1.3 million visitors every year.
+This is one of the most visited attractions in Vancouver, with over 1.3 million visitors every year.
 This attraction is also somewhat expensive.

-Unfortunately, the fog was so dense due to the rain that we could not really get the most out of our trip up the mountain in the Skyride.
+Unfortunately, the fog was so dense due to the rain that we could not really get the most out of our trip up the mountain on the Skyride.
 However, the kids really liked the grizzly bear habitat, world-famous lumberjack show and birds in motion demonstration.